0% credit cards explained

 How is the minimum payment calculated on a 0% credit card?

-What are the perks of a 0% credit card?
+What are the benefits of a 0% credit card?

-From no interest to spreading out payments and saving on existing debt, 0% credit cards have various benefits…
+From zero interest to spreading out payments and saving on existing debt, 0% credit cards have various potential benefits:

-As mentioned, the most obvious benefit of a 0% credit card is that they allow you to borrow without paying interest for a certain time period.
-This is usually dependent on you using your card only for its intended purpose, and paying off your balance before the deal ends.
+As mentioned, the most obvious benefit of a 0% credit card is that it allows you to borrow without paying interest for a certain time period.
+This usually depends on you only using the card for its intended purpose and paying off your balance before the deal ends.

-So, if you’re hoping to make a larger purchase, 0% credit cards provide an opportunity to do so without the worry of interest building up as you make your repayments.
+So, if you’re hoping to make a larger purchase, 0% credit cards can give you the opportunity to do so without worrying about interest building up as you make your repayments.
 Alternatively, some interest-free loans offer a similar option – check out our guide to 0% interest loans for more information.

 2. Balance transfers